 You are encouraged to raise any questions or concerns with the ward from which you are discharged, at any time after your surgery.
 We will give you the number to contact.

-We also advise you see your general practitioner for support or contact the Emergency Department for urgent matters.
+We also advise you see your general practitioner for support or attend the Emergency Department for urgent matters.

 - unrelieved or excessive pain